1. It's music to your ears

 7. For the movie buff

 Leeds plays host to the International Film Festival every November - it's the largest event of its kind in England, outside of London.
-In 2015 there were more than 300 screenings of films from countries around the world at venues across the city.

 8. Shop 'til you drop

 Well, that might be a little extreme.
 Leeds is fantastic place to shop though, whether you are looking for a second hand bargain or the latest designer must-have.
 The Corn Exchange is packed with quirky independent traders, Trinity Leeds is bursting with your favourite high street brands and the Victoria Gate arcade will bring a little bit of bling.

 9. Leeds Art Gallery

 Take a stroll around the gallery’s exciting collections of paintings and sculptures, including The British Art Show - one of the biggest touring exhibitions of contemporary art in the UK.
 And best of all, it’s completely free.

 Hyde Park is THE student hangout on sunny days, while further afield Leeds has plenty of other beautiful green spaces for you to explore such as Roundhay Park and Meanwood Valley Trail.
 Our very own acre (pictured) is also hugely popular if you’re at our Headingley Campus.

 Christmas in Leeds isn’t complete without a trip to the Christkindelmarkt.
 Every year this festive German market takes over Millennium Square, in the heart of town, bringing with it rides, gift stalls and traditional German delicacies such as glühwein, bratwurst sausages, goulash, soups, schnitzels and stollen.
 Yummy.

 Another annual tradition is Light Night.
 Every October for one night only the city is given over to outdoor performance, big scale projections and fun for all ages.